SINTEFMedtek/Fraxinus/doc/user_manual/fx_user_manual.md

 If that doesn't help, use the *Restore factory settings* button in the first step to clean the *Fraxinus_settings folder* and restart the program.
 - Try to create a new patient if something seems to be wrong with your patient.
+- The Airway segmentation in the Process step might hang on certain unusual or "bad" Dicom series.
+If so, you might have to restart the computer if nothing happens after several minutes.
 - It has been seen that CT images with low resolution might give some strange twists in the camera path along the branches.
 - It has been seen that the 3D view in some steps might be empty upon entering the step.